MOLB7950/MOLB7950-website/content/syllabus.md

 **Due to campus policies around Covid-19, all classes and office hours will be held remotely.**

-During the Bootcamp portion, classes will be held every day, Mon-Fri from **9:00-10:30am**.
+During the **Bootcam** block, classes will be held every day, Mon-Fri from **9:00-10:30am**.

-During the main class, classes will be held Mon-Wed-Fri from **9:00-11:00am**.
+During the **DNA/RNA/Protein blocks**, classes will be held Mon-Wed-Fri from **9:00-11:00am**.

 ### Office Hours

 Office hours will be held on Thursdays from 2:00-4:00pm.
-Please contact <???> to schedule some time.
+Please use https://calendly.com/rbi-fellows to schedule time.

 <div>